 Vertigo is usually the result of a disorder in the inner ear (vestibular system).
 The vestibular system integrates stimuli and movement.
 It is also what maintains objects in visual focus when you move your body.
 For instance, rolling out of bed, getting up and lifting your head to look up are some of the triggers of vertigo or dizziness.

 BPPV is one of the most common causes of Vertigo.

-If you suffer from vertigo, a member of our team of qualified physiotherapist can help you.
+If you suffer from vertigo, a member of our team of qualified physiotherapists will be happy to help you.
 Call Ottawa Carleton Physiotherapy & Sports Injury Center for an appointment today!